Ford LTD (Americas): First generation (1965–1968)

 For 1967, the LTD underwent several changes, with a four-door pillared sedan joining the model range.
 To comply with federally-mandated safety regulations, the LTD received a padded steering wheel center hub, non-protruding instrument panel knobs, a dual-circuit brake master cylinder, four-way hazard flashers, and front outboard shoulder belt mounting points.
 While the roofline of the four-door hardtop saw minor styling revisions, the two-door hardtop saw extensive changes, giving it a formal profile.
-The front seats saw a new option, Twin Comfort Lounge Seats (a 50/50 split bench seat).
+Twin Comfort Lounge front seats (a 50/50 split bench seat) became an option.
 In various forms, the configuration would be adopted by American automakers into the early 2000s.
-For the first time, the LTD was produced with a direct Lincoln-Mercury counterpart, as Mercury introduced the Marquis two-door hardtop.
+Lincoln-Mercury added the Marquis two-door hardtop as its comparable top of range model.

 Serving largely as a preview of the upcoming major redesign, the 1968 LTD adopted several minor revisions of its own.
 For the first time, the LTD badge was added to the wood-trimmed Country Squire station wagon (as part of the distinct Ford station wagon series, it did not fully adopt the LTD name until 1969).

-While the two-door hardtop saw slight changes to its roofline, four-door hardtops were restyled to more closely match their two-door counterparts, with the rear doors receiving more curves to their greenhouse design.
-The vertically-stacked headlamps introduced in 1965 were replaced by a hidden headlamps; shared with Lincoln-Mercury, the configuration would be a design feature denoting the top-trim LTD for the next decade.
-The hidden-headlamp system was operated by engine vacuum; if the system were to fail, the headlamp doors retracted up to ensure the headlamps were visible.
+While the two-door hardtop saw slight changes to its roofline, four-door hardtops were restyled to more closely match their two-door counterparts, with the rear doors receiving more curves to their greenhouse.
+The vertically stacked headlamps introduced in 1965 were replaced by a hidden headlamps; shared with Lincoln-Mercury, the configuration would be a design feature denoting the top-trim LTD until 1971.
+The system was operated by engine vacuum, with the headlamp doors retracting upwards in the case of failure.